 Is there anything more comforting than macaroni and cheese?
-Cold, wintry nights call for this warming classic.
+Cool nights call for this warming classic.
 If you're looking to lighten things up the next time you dig into this indulgent dish, opt for this twist on tradition that amps up the nutritional value as it cuts back on calories and carbs.

 Versatile and nutrient-rich spaghetti squash lays the base to this recipe, while broccoli adds even more vitamin A to this Fall recipe.
 The best part of all?
 The mix of lower-fat cheeses that results in a dreamy, rich-tasting sauce you can enjoy sans guilt.

-1 large spaghetti squash
+- 1 large spaghetti squash

-Canola oil spray
+- Canola oil spray

-2 cups broccoli florets, steamed
+- 2 cups broccoli florets, steamed

-1 tablespoon ghee
+- 1 tablespoon ghee

-1 tablespoon whole-wheat flour
+- 1 tablespoon whole wheat flour

-1 cup low-fat milk
+- 1 cup low-fat milk

-1 cup reduced-fat cheddar cheese
+- 1 cup reduced-fat cheddar cheese, shredded

-1 teaspoon red pepper flakes, optional garnish
+- 1 teaspoon red pepper flakes, optional garnish

-- In a large saucepan, melt ghee on medium heat and whisk in whole wheat flour.
-Add milk and whisk quickly.
-Turn heat down to low, add both cheeses to saucepan, and stir until melted.
+- In a large saucepan, melt the ghee on medium heat, and whisk in the whole wheat flour.
+Add the milk, and whisk quickly.
+Turn heat down to low, add the cheddar and 1/2 cup grated parmesan to the saucepan, and stir until melted.
 Remove from heat.

 - Main Dishes

-- Serves 4
+- 4 servings

 - Calories per serving